durysvit/GooD_Autobackuper/README.md

 EmptyLineEditException is thrown if one of the fields in the rule creation window is empty — fill in all fields.

-FileExistsError thrown if:
+FileExistsError is thrown if:
-* token file doesn't exsist — log in to Google;
+* the token file does not exist — log in to Google;
 * credentials file doesn't exsist — register as a developer in Google Console — see subsection "Before starting the program";
 * the path to the folder you want to copy does not exist — select an existing folder.